 Everything About Attention Deficit Hyperactivity Disorder (ADHD)

 Attention deficit hyperactivity disorder is a neurodevelopmental disorder where the sufferer finds it difficult to plan, focus, and execute plans that are quite regular for someone of their age.
 It impacts the brain’s areas that help us make decisions, analyze situations, and take corrective steps to bring out the best results.
 It affects around 11% of the children and 5% of the adults in the United States.
-It comes in the affected person with characteristics like inattention, excessive activity, and impulsivity that makes the sufferer behave abnormally.
+It comes in the affected person with characteristics like inattention, excessive activity, and impulsivity that make the sufferer behave abnormally.
 One dealing with this disorder may also find it hard to express or regulate emotions and perform executive functions that are decisive of how the person acts and behave in certain circumstances.

 It affects millions of children worldwide and often continues in adulthood, making it extremely difficult for them to perform daily tasks and routine activities as the brain is directly involved in the disorder.
 Patients of this disorder struggle in their school days as they cannot perform necessary actions, resulting in depressed self-esteem and poor academic performance; however, there is a possibility of lessening the disorder’s symptoms with age.
-Still, some might never outgrow from the problem.
+Still, some might never outgrow the problem.

 A whole range of symptoms can show up in the person living with attention deficit hyperactivity disorder.
 Inattention, hyperactivity in children, or restlessness in adults are common symptoms that can appear while discovering the problem.
 One must understand that defining which behavior or sign is normal and which bolds out as the symptom of this disorder is not an obvious task.
 Drawing a line between the normal level of inefficiency in daily activities and the abnormality due to the condition can be difficult to address even for a professional.